johndunstan/moment-counter-server/README.md

 #### List

 A list will essentially serve as a container for items.
-It's primary value with to be able to be named (e.g. 'Pushups to Complete', 'Poms', 'Glasses of Water').
+It's primary value is to be able to be named (e.g. 'Pushups to Complete', 'Poms', 'Glasses of Water').

 ##### listSchema